a2n-off/archupdate/README.md

 You can install the widget from :

 * the KDE menu `Get New Widgets...`
-* from the AUR, e.g. `yay -s kdeplasma-arch-update-notifier-git`
+* from the AUR, e.g. `yay -S kdeplasma-arch-update-notifier-git`

 ### Manual installation